 Read more about how and when to raise a concern at the Office of Academic Integrity and Student Conduct website.

 After being notified that a concern has been raised, the student meets with a staff member of OAISC and, ordinarily, a Student Academic Integrity Fellow (SAIF) to discuss the concern and the Honor Council process.
-The student's Resident Dean of Freshmen (RDF) or Allston Burr Assistant Dean (ABAD) may be present at this meeting.
+The student's Resident Dean of First-Year Students or Allston Burr Resident Dean (collectively referred to as RD) may be present at this meeting.
 During the meeting, the OAISC staff member will provide the student a letter detailing the concerns that gave rise to the inquiry, materials related to the concern, and explanations of the Honor Council's procedures and confidentiality expectations.

-The student will work with his/her ABAD or RDF throughout the remainder of the process.
+The student will work with their ABRD or RDF throughout the remainder of the process.
 In addition, the student may choose to work with a SAIF or Personal Adviser for additional support.
-For more information on working with SAIFs, Personal Advisers, and RDFs/ABADs, see Your Support.
+For more information on working with SAIFs, Personal Advisers, and RDFs/ABRDs, see Your Support.

 Honor Council Appearance

-If the student chooses to attend the Appearance, s/he will be accompanied by the ABAD/RDF and may invite the SAIF/Personal Adviser to attend, when applicable.
+If the student chooses to attend the Appearance, s/he will be accompanied by the RD and may invite the SAIF/Personal Adviser to attend, when applicable.
 Appearances are ordinarily scheduled on Monday afternoons.